BritishAmericqn/trespasser-frontend/VISION_DEBUG_GUIDE.md

 scene = game.scene.scenes[0]
 console.log('Visible tiles:', scene.visionRenderer.lastVisibleTiles)

-// Force test vision
+// Force test vision (center tiles in 60x34 grid) scene.visionRenderer.updateVisionFromBackend([1020, 1021, 1022, 1080, 1081, 1082])
-scene.visionRenderer.updateVisionFromBackend([225, 226, 227, 255, 256, 257])
 ```

 ## Next Steps
 1. Press **T** to test hardcoded vision
 2. Check if you see a clear square in the center
 3. Look at console logs to see what tile indices the backend is actually sending
-4. Compare backend indices with expected values (should be 0-509 range)
+4. Compare backend indices with expected values (should be 0-2039 range)